 For quality control, use control materials as listed in the "Order information" section.
 In addition, other suitable control material can be used.

 The control intervals and limits should be adapted to each laboratory's individual requirements.
+It is recommended to perform quality control always after lot calibration and subsequently at least every 12 weeks.

 Values obtained should fall within the defined limits.
-Each laboratory should establish corrective measures to be taken if values fall outside the defined limits.
+Each laboratory should establish corrective measures to be taken if values fall outside the defined limits cobas c systems automatically calculate the analyte concentration of each sample in the unit mmol/L (mg/dL, g/L).